Here are the best European road trips to inspire your summer of travels. You deserve it!

 7. Wild Atlantic Way in Ireland – beautiful coastal road, and find out more about the best road trips in Ireland here.

 8. Drive the Amalfi Coast – stunning coast line in Italy with lots of pretty places to stop off.
+There are so many great places to visit in Italy.

 9. Estoril Coast Drive – I just want to see more of Portugal, desperately, and this route takes in some of the best cities.